abbasmir12/nest-ai/README.md

 4. Create a new token with read permissions
 5. Copy the token and paste it in Nest AI settings

+**Note**: The default model (MiniMaxAI/MiniMax-M2) is available for free through HuggingFace's Inference API.
+This model was specifically chosen for its superior understanding of OWASP-related queries and better structured output generation.

 ## Project Structure

 ```